fachrioktavian/CManager/README.rst

 .. image:: https://img.shields.io/pypi/dm/cmanager.svg?style=flat-square
    :target: https://pypi.python.org/pypi/cmanager

-**DracOS Connection Manager** is a CLI (Command Line Interface) based program written in Python.
+**DracOS Connection Manager**/**Connection Manager** is a CLI (Command Line Interface) based program written in Python.
 This program help DracOS Linux's users to manage their connection ex: wifi connection.
+For other Linux distros' users, feel free to use this program.

 Installation
 ------------------------

-    DCM require the user as sudoers.
+    CManager require the user as sudoers.

-You can install DCM directly from `PyPI`_:
+You can install CManager directly from `PyPI`_:

 ::